 From the very beginning of my career, I’ve been editing documents of one type or another.
 At times, it’s been highly technical material, where precision of expression is crucial.
 At other times, it’s been web content or promotional pieces, where stimulating the reader’s imagination is paramount.
 Still other times, it’s been presentation materials — and what is a presentation but oral storytelling with visual aids?
 I’ve also been a writer and content creator in all of these areas, so I have a real appreciation for the value of another pair of eyes on the material.

 Most recently, I’ve turned my hand to fiction with a multi-volume series set in the late Middle Ages.
 This has given me a very personal appreciation for the creative process and for an author’s deeply felt commitment to his or her work.
-(If you’re so inclined, feel free to check out www.secondsonchronicles.com.
+If you’re so inclined, feel free to check out www.secondsonchronicles.com.
 The first volume, Second Son, is being published in summer 2018 by Black Rose Writing — release date July 19th.

 Since retiring from the corporate world, I’ve chosen to bring my skills to a wider clientele as a freelancer through my little company, Durango Place Manuscript and Presentation Services (www.durangoplace.com).

 … so you’ll know a little more about me.

 - I have over 30 years’ experience doing this stuff.
 In that time, I’ve learned a lot about both the craft of editing and the nuances of working with all kinds of people.

 - I love to travel.
 The best trips are those where I can explore back roads, small villages, historical sites, beautiful scenery, and impressive architecture.
 The picture above was taken at the Corbière Lighthouse on the Island of Jersey.
 The one to the right is a tiny village on the edge of Dartmoor.